carvel-dev/kapp-controller/cli/examples/package-authoring/dynatrace-operator/README.md

 # dynatrace-operator

-This example demonstrate how to package [`dynatrace-operator`](https://github.com/Dynatrace/dynatrace-operator) Kubernetes manifest.
+This example demonstrates how to package [`dynatrace-operator`](https://github.com/Dynatrace/dynatrace-operator) Kubernetes manifest.
 Dynatrace operator releases `kubernetes.yaml` file which can be packaged into a Carvel package. `kubernetes.yml` can be fetched from the [`github release artifact`](https://github.com/Dynatrace/dynatrace-operator/releases).

 This example uses the `v0.6.0` release.